rbazinet/accidental_technologist/_posts/2014-06-13-welcome-swift-ive-been-waiting-for-you.md

 I am devouring the Swift documentation and WWDC presentations. ?Over the next few months I will be blogging about it, now that I have a good reason to blog. ?

-I will not be [migrating any Objective-C code bases to Swift](https://developer.apple.com/library/prerelease/ios/documentation/swift/conceptual/buildingcocoaapps/Migration.html)?I don?t see the point. ?I will be writing sample code and creating a new application with only Swift and plan to document the process.
+I will not be [migrating any Objective-C code bases to Swift](https://developer.apple.com/library/prerelease/ios/documentation/swift/conceptual/buildingcocoaapps/Migration.html)?I don?t see the point. ?I will be writing sample code and creating a new application with only Swift and plan to document the process."